jamielinux/ansible-discourse/README.rst

 * SELF-HOST: `Deliver your own mail <docs/README.mail.rst>`_.

-* EXTERNAL: Sign up with a service like Mandrill.
+* EXTERNAL: Sign up with a commercial service (eg, Mandrill).

 Step 4: Deploy
 --------------

-The very first run will probably take 10-20 minutes depending on your hardware.
+The very first run will take 10-25 minutes depending on your hardware.
+A good chunk is spent compiling Ruby, so `En Garde <https://xkcd.com/303/>`_!

 .. code-block:: console